New England, eastern Canada hunker down as Hurricane Lee's high winds, rains, waves approach

 The last storm to make landfall in New England as a hurricane was Bob, which tore across Cape Cod and charged northward toward Maine, losing steam and becoming a tropical storm, the National Weather Service said.
 The region learned the hard way with Hurricane Irene in 2011 that damage isn't always confined to the coast.
 Downgraded to a tropical storm, Irene still caused more than $800 million in damage in Vermont.

-In Maine, the last hurricane watch declared was in 2008, for Hurricane Kyle, which skirted eastern Maine.
+For this storm, part of Maine was under a hurricane watch for the first time since 2008, for Hurricane Kyle, which skirted eastern Maine.
 The last hurricane to make landfall in Maine was Hurricane Gerda, which hit Eastport in 1969.

 Associated Press journalists Rob Gillies in Toronto and Robert F. Bukaty in York, Maine, contributed to this report.